temporalio/documentation/docs/activities.md

   - Sends the most recent Heartbeat.
   - Sets the timer again.

-#### Which Activities should Heartbeat
+#### Which Activities should Heartbeat?

-Heartbeating is best thought about not in terms of time, but in terms of "How do you know you are making progress"?
+Heartbeating is best thought about not in terms of time, but in terms of "How do you know you are making progress?"
 For short-term operations, progress updates are not a requirement.
 However, checking the progress and status of Activity Executions that run over long periods is almost always useful.